 As a norm, C-IPE is open to all colleges and schools, including colleges and schools from collaborating universities.
-C-IPE is designed to meet the fundamental goals of interprofessional education: address the core competencies established by the Interprofessional Education Collaborative (IPEC, 2016) to improve health and health care.
+Designed to meet the fundamental goal of interprofessional education, C-IPE addresses the core competencies established by the Interprofessional Education Collaborative (IPEC, 2016) to improve health outcomes.